Skip to main content

 • Matches or upgrades the physical footprint and duct connections

-• Qualifies for available SMUD rebates
+• Qualifies for available SMUD commercial rebates

 • Is supported by manufacturer warranty and local parts availability